five-hundred-eleven/five-hundred-eleven.github.io/_posts/2020-07-28-county-voting.md

 ### Trends
 I ran a RandomForestRegressor (max depth of 5 to minimize overfit) with population density as X and voting trends as y.
 This yielded an R<sup>2</sup> score of 0.315.
 This is higher than the author of the article's logarithmic regression.
-I then subtracted the predicted voting patterns from the actual voting patterns and yielded the following results and came up with the following choropleth.
+I then subtracted the predicted voting patterns from the actual voting patterns and came up with the following choropleth.

 Blue means democratic voters are underestimated, red means republican voters are underestimated.
 ![difference from trend for population density](https://stromsy.nfshost.com/content/diff_df1.png)